 We’ve all seen the meme which reads, “a clean desk is the sign of a sick mind,” but, darling, let’s get some perspective.
 The reality is this: A clean desk (or house or whatever) is the sign of a productive, stress-free mind.

-And let’s face it: less stress = happier living.
+And as ever a reminder to myself and you: less stress = happier living.
 And happier living allows you to pursue your dreams.

 Are you ready to tidy up and begin dealing with clutter?